A Self-Invested Personal Pension (SIPP) is a type of account that allows you to save for retirement in a tax-efficient and flexible way.

 Make transfers from other suitable pension arrangements.

-Via Plum, you will be able to consolidate your existing pension pots so that you can monitor and control your pension and the contributions through a single app.
+Via Plum, you will be able to consolidate your existing pension pots so that you can monitor and control your pension and contributions through a single app.